CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 fastqc fastq/*.fastq.gz -o fastqc_results/ --threads 8
 ```

-_Runs FastQC on all FASTQ files in `fastq/` (this will capture both original and trimmed files if both are present), writes FastQC reports to `fastqc_results/`, and uses 8 threads._
+_Runs FastQC on all FASTQ files in `fastq/` (this will capture both original and trimmed files if both are present), writes FastQC reports to `fastqc_results/` and uses 8 threads._
 _We do this to check any differences between the original and trimmed sequences._

-## Step 4 - Get Human Genome / annotation
+## Step 4 - Get Human Genome / Annotation

 ```
 #14